simonuwe/oracle-apex-json-item-display/docu/docu.md

 ## Known issues
 - The configuration for a interactive-grid-column contains "SQL-Query" in the Soruce-selection, this setting is ignored.
 - **JSON-item-display-columns do not appear in exports** (csv, pdf, ...) of the interactive-grid.
 The reason is, that the data for the columns in an export must be returned by a generated SQL-query.
 But the JSON-item-display-column is a column calculated in Javascript (in the model with a **calcValue**-function depending on the dasta and the schema).
+This is the only way to access columns in the same row (here data and JSON-schema).